-The Ningaloo Coast is home to 260 kilometres of fringing reef, the largest of its kind in Australia.
+The Ningaloo Coast is home to 260 kilometres of the fringing reef, the largest of its kind in Australia.
 This 7,050-square kilometre World Heritage Area that stretches from Coral Bay to Exmouth is home to 500 distinct species of fish, 300 species of corals, and 600 species of molluscs, easily rivalling the Great Barrier Reef for sheer abundance of life and biodiversity.
-The true brilliance of the Ningaloo Reef lies in its accessibility, it is the largest reef in the world positioned this close to a land mass.
-Due to this, snorkelling the Ningaloo Reef is as easy as putting on a mask, wading out, and diving into the blue.
+The true brilliance of the Ningaloo Reef lies in its accessibility, it is the largest reef in the world positioned this close to a landmass.
+Due to this, snorkeling the Ningaloo Reef is as easy as putting on a mask, wading out, and diving into the blue.
 There is no need for an expensive boat trip out to deep reef here on the Ningaloo Coast.

 My favourite spot on the Ningaloo Coast is the Cape Range National Park, located just outside of Exmouth town.
-Here you can find the stunning white sand beaches and crystalline water of Turquoise Bay and the truly awe-inspiring snorkelling of Oyster Stacks.
+Here you can find the stunning white sand beaches and crystalline water of Turquoise Bay and the truly awe-inspiring snorkeling of Oyster Stacks.
 Just make sure if you choose to snorkel Oyster Stacks, which I highly recommend you do, that you check the tide tables at the visitor’s centre before entering the water; this section of reef is very close to shore, making entry as easy as sliding off the rocks, but this does mean that it is only safe to snorkel at high tide.

 You may also like: Best Beaches in Australia: Southern Queensland Edition